AdaptiveCpp/AdaptiveCpp/README.md

 ```
 This construct may seem slightly complicated.
 The reason for this is that clang initially parses all SYCL code as host code, so only `__host__ __device__` functions can be called from kernels.
 Additionally, clang requires that host code must be present and correct even when compiling for device.

-### Manual mode / legacy toolchain
+### Manual mode
 Assume again `kernel_function` is a function used in a SYCL kernel.
-Using the legacy toolchain, platform specific features can be used like shown here:
+If you do not rely on `syclcc-clang` you can also take over responsibility yourself to make sure that CUDA/HIP compilers can compile your SYCL code (e.g, by marking kernel lambdas as `__device__`).
+In that case, platform specific features can be used like shown here:

 ```cpp